 Our Net Price Calculator will help you estimate your eligibility for financial aid and your out-of-pocket expenses as a full-time student.
 Incoming students do not need to wait for an admission decision to file the FAFSA and CSS Profile, and should do so by the suggested filing date of December 15 and no later than March 31.

-The University of Michigan accepts both the Common Application and the Coalition Application.
+We accept both the Common Application and the Coalition Application.
 Each includes opportunities for students to share unique challenges they have faced due to the COVID-19 pandemic.
 We encourage students to share their specific circumstances and will bring empathy and compassion to our holistic review process.
-Please do not hesitate to contact the University of Michigan Office of Undergraduate Admissions with any questions.

 The COVID19 pandemic continues to create unique challenges for students.
 For the 2020-21 application cycle, students who are unable to provide standardized test scores are encouraged to apply and will not be disadvantaged in the application process.
 Applications will be reviewed with the information a student is able to provide.